xiaoxianyu-office/mm/skills/mechanics/Sound.md

 ## Description
 Plays a sound from either the vanilla game or a resource pack at the targeted entity or location.
-A good list of sounds can be found [here](https://minecraft.wiki/w/Sounds.json#sound_events).
-Use the “sound event” column.
+An extensive list of sounds can be found [here](https://misode.github.io/sounds/).
+Using multiple sounds stacked together can give the impression of an entirely new sound.

 ## Attributes